Tornadoes of 2021: June 27 (Belgium)

 An F3 tornado was photographed and caught on video directly impacting the small rural community of Bernistap, Belgium.
 Major damage occurred, as brick homes and other structures had their roofs torn off, a couple of which sustained collapse of exterior walls.
 A large, historic château was severely damaged in the area, many trees were snapped in wooded areas, and a cow was killed.

 July

-There were 129 tornadoes confirmed in the United States in July.

 July 1–2 (China)

 On the evening of July 1, a damaging tornado struck Guyuan in Hebei Province for the second time in six days, completely destroying multiple small and unreinforced brick homes.
 Tractors and farm implements were thrown as well.
 The following day, a large and slow-moving EF3 stovepipe tornado moved through remote, mountainous terrain in Inner Mongolia, completely mowing down large swaths of trees in densely forested areas.
 Extreme tree damage was noted, with all trees stripped of limbs and bark in the most severely impacted areas, and some were reduced to debarked stumps.
 Ground scouring occurred, and large metal truss transmission towers were ripped from their footings, thrown, and torn apart as well.